Skip to main content

 Small group reports to the whole class

 Sub-groups discuss particular topic areas, then prepare a summary of their group discussion as a contribution to the whole class discussion.
-Many variations are possible: sub-group members can visit other discussions to share outcomes; individual contributions or jointly constructed syntheses can be the subject of assessment.
+Many variations are possible;; for example, sub-group members can visit other discussions to share outcomes, or individual contributions or jointly constructed syntheses can be the subject of assessment.

 Students adopt particular roles, which they first research and then represent in the discussion.
 For example, they might present the perspectives of diverse stakeholders seeking funding to advance a community initiative.